Updated on: 2/26/2019

 (Image: Investigators at the scene of the collision.
 Image source: KIRO7 News)

 Personal injury cases involving semi-trucks and other large commercial vehicles can be extremely complicated.
 Because semi-trucks are massive vehicles that carry valuable loads, they are often heavily insured.

 When a semi-truck hits someone, the driver is usually quick to call their own employer, who contacts their insurance company right away.
 This means that the investigations of police and personal injury attorneys often run parallel to investigations by the insurance company that covers the semi-truck’s driver and owner.
 However, while other investigators are figuring out the facts of the case, insurance investigators are collecting evidence in favor of their client.

 After a semi-truck accident, it’s vital to collect as much evidence as soon as possible.
-These are just a few of the many questions that a personal injury attorney might look into after a serious accident involving a commercial vehicle:
+These are just a few of the many questions that a trucking accident lawyer might look into after a serious accident involving a commercial vehicle:

 Did the driver have any concerning incidents in his history?
 Companies that employ commercial drivers are required to perform thorough background checks.
 Unfortunately, it’s often the case that drivers with a history of reckless behavior are allowed to continue operating massive commercial vehicles.
 A personal injury lawyer will investigate the driver’s history and look for any past incidents that should have been warning signs.

 Was the driver distracted?
 Between cell phones, radios, and GPS devices, it’s easy to take your eyes off the road when you shouldn’t.
 In a large semi-truck with a cab that’s high off the ground, even a brief moment of distraction could cause a fatal accident.
 Investigators would look at the devices in the cab at the time of the crash.
 They would also comb through the at-fault driver’s cell phone records to see whether the device was in use just before or during the accident.